The boundary of the Milnor fibre and a linking invariant of finitely determined germs: Topological reformulation of the vertical indices

-Although $L$ is a topological invariant which is usually hard to compute directly, the formula establishes a correspondence between invariants which can be computed in an algebraic way, see the examples below in Subsection~\ref{ss:examp}.
+\begin{cor} \end{cor} \csere{The second equation follows from the equality $L(\Phi|_{\mathfrak{S}})=C(\Phi)-3T(\Phi)$ proved in \cite{NP, PS}.} Although $L$ is a topological invariant which is usually hard to compute directly, the formula establishes a correspondence between invariants which can be computed in an algebraic way, see the examples below in Subsection~\ref{ss:examp}.

 \begin{rem} These results show that the natural choice for the longitude of $ \partial N_i$ to describe the gluing of $ \partial F $ is $\mathcal{S}_i $, instead of ${s}_i$.
 If in Theorem \ref{th:milnper} one uses the homological trivialization $ (m_i, \mathcal{S}_i)$ of $ \partial N_i $, where $m_i$ is the oriented meridian, the gluing maps read as